Multiple Offers on a House: 7 Tests to Select the Best

 Test 2: Fewest or no contingencies

 Contingencies are conditions that must be met for the sale to proceed.
-For example, a buyer that submits an offer with a home sale contingency means that their offer will only move forward if they can sell their existing home.
+For example, a buyer who submits an offer with a home sale contingency means that their offer will only move forward if they can sell their existing home.
 Fewer contingencies typically make the deal smoother and quicker.

 In an active seller’s market, non-contingent offers will almost always beat contingent offers.

-“When I work with buyers that say, ‘I’m going make a contingent offer,’ they have to understand that nine out of ten sellers will say ‘No’ right off the bat,” Taranto says.
+“When I work with buyers that say, ‘I’m going [to] make a contingent offer,’ they have to understand that nine out of ten sellers will say ‘No’ right off the bat,” Taranto says.
 “My goal is to work with them on a number of different strategies.
 One of them is the HomeLight Buy Before You Sell program that I don’t think a lot of people know about.”

 However, Taranto says there are situations when sellers may want to consider accepting a contingent offer.